RyanShihabi/CPSC458_Final/README.md

 - Does your site fetch data from an internal source or a third party API?
     - The site fetches data from my web scraping API

 - Does your site persist data using a third-party tool or database
-    - No database of API exists regarding retrieving dimensions of physical objects
+    - No database or API exists for retrieving dimensions of physical objects
-    - I created my own API that returns results of webscraping from a search query from dimensions.com.
+    - I created my own API that returns results of webscraping a search query from dimensions.com.